jshuadvd/hacks-n-notes/intellectual_property.md

 - [ ] does AG/SiteFuel agreement includes the above?
 - [ ] what if npm modules have proprietary license?

-## Patents
-- cost ~$30k to file in USA..

-### requirements
-- useful
-- new
-- has to have a technical improvement ( software )

-### pros
-- licensing
-- attractive to investors
-- protects against trolls
-- company valuation

-### America Invents Act
-- first to file patent system before (printed publications, sale or in use )

-### ways
-- patent prosecution highway
-- first action interviw program
-- prioritized examination (fast track) 4 months

 ## Copyrights